Huc06/zircuit-bot-telegram/readme.md

 For issues and questions:
 1. Check the troubleshooting section above
 2. Review the GUD Trading Engine API documentation
+3. Test on testnet networks first
-3. Open an issue on GitHub
+4. Open an issue on GitHub

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Test on both mainnet and testnet
-4. Add tests if applicable
+5. Add tests if applicable
-5. Submit a pull request
+6. Submit a pull request